athos/trenchman/README.md

 $ trench -s prepl://localhost:5555
 ```

-Also, the port and protocol can be specified with dedicated options:
+Also, the connecting port and protocol can be specified with dedicated options:

 - port: `-p`, `--port=PORT`
 - protocol: `-P`, `--protocol=(nrepl|prepl)`